Amelia Hundley

 Amelia Magdalena Hundley (born January 21, 1998) is a former American artistic gymnast.
 She won a gold, silver, and bronze medal at the 2015 Pan American Games in Toronto, Ontario, Canada.
 She also won team gold medals competing for the United States at the 2012 Pacific Rim Gymnastics Championships and the City of Jesolo Trophy.

 Hundley ended her elite gymnastics career at the 2016 Olympic gymnastics Trials in San Jose, California.
-She now attends the University of Florida on a full athletic scholarship and will compete for the Florida Gators gymnastics team in the NCAA.
+She attended the University of Florida on a full athletic scholarship where she competed for the Florida Gators gymnastics team in the NCAA.

 Hundley trained at the Cincinnati Gymnastics Academy under coaches Mary Lee Tracy and Amy Wert, and fitness trainer Betsy McNally, before joining the Florida Gators gymnastics team in the Fall of 2016.

 Early life

 Born January 21, 1998, in Hamilton, Ohio, Hundley started tumbling at the age of four in the dance studio run by her mother, a professional tumbler.
 She proceeded into gymnastics and by age seven was competing in the level-5 (the second level of USAG competition) 2005 Gatlin Classic.
 In 2006, she won the all-around, balance beam and floor exercise titles at the Fiesta Bowl Invitational.
 By 2007, Hundley had advanced to compete as a level-7 gymnast, and in 2008 advanced again to compete as a level-10 gymnast.